Tobi3333A/Tobi3333A/README.md

 <br><br><br>

 -  **I am building** [Chadashiel Education](https://chadashiel.org).
--  **I am a** Robotics & Mechatronics Engineering major minoring in Computer Science.
+-  **I am a** Robotics & Mechatronics Engineering major with a minor in Computer Science.
 -  **I am looking to collaborate on** any web development project, robotics project, or any research opportunities related to robotics.
-I would also really love to collaborate with you on any charity initiatives you might have!
+I would also really love to work with you on any charity initiatives you might have!
 -  **How to reach me:** You can reach me through my [LinkedIn](https://www.linkedin.com/in/oluwatobiloba-adejumo-194473271/) or through email.
 My contact information is in my description.
 -  **Fun fact:** I really like coding, soccer, and movies (action movies are preferred).
 -  **Programming Languages:** Java, HTML, CSS, Python, JavaScript/TypeScript, PostgreSQL, MATLAB, C++.